 According to the applicant, the cartel law assessment is that the agreement of several patent holders to pool their standard essential patents in a patent pool and to offer third parties a uniform licence for all pool patents, whether themselves or through a pool administrator (patent pool licence), is unobjectionable, especially since the Commission had expressly advocated in one of its most recent communications the promotion of the creation of patent pools.
 For the use of the AVC technology, the standard licence offered by the applicant in the present case prevailed.
-The thousands of licences show that it is one of the established licensing practices for the AVC industry and that there is no need for other forms of licensing.
-It also serves the interests of licence seekers that they are offered a licence to use the entire standard from a single source on uniform terms, because they are thus relieved of the necessity and burden of having to apply for a licence from each and every proprietor of industrial property rights.
+The thousands of licences show that it is one of the established licensing practices for the AVC industry and that there is no need for other forms of licence to use the entire standard from a single source on uniform terms, because they are thus relieved of the necessity and burden of having to apply for a licence from each and every proprietor of industrial property rights.